clmarr/DiaSim/README.lexicon.md

 Each column represents a different diachronic stage.
 If any form is given for a particular diachronic stage, a form must be given for every etymon at that stage.
-In future versions of DiaSim, it will be possible to indicate that an etymon has either fallen out of use or entered the vocabulary late by specifying "..." for stages where it is not present in the lexicon -- however, this feature is not supported by the current release of DiaSim.
+In future versions of DiaSim, it will be possible to indicate that an etymon has either fallen out of use or entered the vocabulary late by specifying "..." for stages where it is not present in the lexicon -- however, this functionality is not yet supported by the current release of DiaSim.

 The first column, the only required one, must contain the initial forms for each etymon at the beginning of the diachronic simulation.
 Specifically, in the case of our French demonstration set, this is the Classical Latin form.